eosauthority/DPoSVoterRepresentation/README.md

 ### Strong Justified Representation Axiom

-*Motivation of Strong Justified Representation:* If there exists a group of coinholders of size at least `n/k`, who agree on at least `1` candidate, __then this common candidate should be in the elected block producers__.
+*Motivation of Strong Justified Representation:* If there exists a group of coinholders who hold a budget of at least `b/k` (total voting coins divided by the number elected block producers), who agree on at least `1` candidate, __then this common candidate should be in the elected block producers__.

 ### Semi-Strong Justified Representation Axiom

-*Motivation of Semi-Strong Justified Representation:* If there exists a group of coinholders of size at least `n/k`, who agree on at least `1` candidate, __then each coinholder should have at least `1` representative in the elected block producers__.
+*Motivation of Semi-Strong Justified Representation:* If there exists a group of coinholders who hold a budget of at least `b/k` (total voting coins divided by the number elected block producers), who agree on at least `1` candidate, __then each coinholder should have at least `1` representative in the elected block producers__.

 ### Justified Representation Axiom

-*Motivation of Strong Justified Representation:* If there exists a group of coinholders of size at least `n/k`, who agree on at least `1` candidate, __then one coinholder in this group should have at least `1` representative in the elected block producers__.
+*Motivation of Strong Justified Representation:* If there exists a group of coinholders who hold a budget of at least `b/k` (total voting coins divided by the number elected block producers), who agree on at least `1` candidate, __then one coinholder in this group should have at least `1` representative in the elected block producers__.

 ## Justified Representation Algorithm
 The algorithm to evaluate if a DPoS election satisfies justified representation can be found [here](https://github.com/Luker501/DPoSVoterRepresentation/blob/master/LookOnlyForJR.java).
+This algorithm checks every elected block producer and seeks to find a group coinholders with a budget of at least `b/k` where all members of the group has no representative in the committee.
+This algorithm therefore checks if the election satisfies the Justified Representation Axiom, and by inference the Semi-Strong Justified Representation Axiom, and Strong Justified Representation Axiom (as the final two are stronger versions of the more basic axiom).

 This algorithm operates using the following command:

 ```
 java LookOnlyForJR.java <your_voting_data_csv_file> <your_block_producer_list_csv_file>